SysKitTeam/docs-monitor/get-to-know-syskit-monitor/administration/monitoring-templates.md

 **Tip!** In cases where an SQL template has been applied to a server with **named SQL Server instances installed**, no data will be collected for those instances.
 You need to create a new template by adding performance counters for each instance you wish to monitor, while following the naming convention.
 {% endhint %}

-> **Tip!** In cases where an SQL template has been applied to a server with **named SQL Server instances installed**, no data will be collected for those instances.
-You need to create a new template by adding performance counters for each instance you wish to monitor, while following the naming convention.

 ### Monitoring Templates Ribbon

 Ribbon provides a set of basic functions for managing the **created** monitoring templates.